 A biological assessment was initiated in accordance with Section 7(c) of the ESA, as amended, to evaluate the potential presence of these species within the proposed Airport expansion areas.
 Extensive field surveys conducted in 2006 found no State or Federally-listed plant or animal species in the project area.
 During that survey, approximately 21 suitable roost trees and foraging habitat for the Indiana bat were present within the second-growth forest areas of the project area along Big Walnut However, no individuals were observed during the survey. anticipated that the trees along Big Walnut Creek will be removed for the proposed project.
-The USFWS requested that further coordination be conducted to determine if surveys are warranted should these trees require cutting.
-Concerning the clubshell mussel, northern riffleshell mussel, rayed bean mussel, and Scioto madtom individuals or habitats, the USFWS determined that, "Due to the project type, size, and location, the project should not impact these species or their habitat.2" The report detailing the methodologies and findings of the survey is provided in Appendix K. Consultation under Section 7(c) of the ESA is complete with the USFWS.
+Should there be a need to trim the trees located in this area, further coordination will be conducted with the USFWS, in order to determine if potential impacts to the Indiana bat would occur as a result of this activity.
+In order to verify that there would be no impacts to the bald eagle, the CRAA will contact the ODNR, prior to construction to obtain an updated status of the bald eagle's activity in the Concerning the clubshell mussel, northern riffleshell mussel, rayed bean mussel, and Scioto madtom individuals or habitats, the USFWS determined that, "Due to the project type, size, and location, the project should not impact these species or their habitat.2" The ODNR also believes that because of the location of the project, it is unlikely that there will be an impact on the snuffbox mussel, elephant-ear mussel, golden-winged warbler, spotted darter, the four-toed salamander, and the smooth green snake.
+Due to the mobility of the northern brook lamprey and blacknose shiner, the ODNR also believes there will be no impact to these species due to the Proposed Project.
+The report detailing the methodologies and findings of the survey is provided in Appendix K. Consultation under Section 7(c) of the ESA is complete with the USFWS.